Mark

 The passage

 v49-50.
-Bartimaeus gets the nod, jumps up, throws aside his outer garment (used to receive any coins) and comes unaided to Jesus.
+Finally, Bartimaeus gets the nod, jumps up, throws aside his outer garment (used to receive any coins) and comes unaided to Jesus.

 v51-52.
-Jesus obviously knows what he wants, but in typical fashion draws out the beggar's faith.
+Jesus knows what he wants, but in typical fashion draws out the beggar's faith.
 The term "Master" is a title of dignity.
-"Let me receive my sight" ("I want to see") demonstrates the strong confidence Bartimaeus has in Jesus.
-For Bartimaeus, Jesus is the source of God's blessing.
-Bartimaeus is immediately healed and joins the pilgrims on the way to Jerusalem along with Jesus - he "followed Jesus".
-Jesus identifies "faith" as the crucial element in the healing.
+"Let me receive my sight" ("I want to see") demonstrates the strong confidence Bartimaeus has in Jesus as the source of God's blessing.
+Bartimaeus, a man of faith, is immediately healed and joins the disciples on the way to the cross.
+At the gates of Jerusalem, the triumphant Messiah, the "Son of David", will encounter the blindness of Israel, but here, on the pilgrim's way, he encounters a man of faith, to whom he declares "your faith has saved you."
+This man comes to see through faith, and follows on. cf. 2Sam.5:6-8.

 Persistent faith

 I have learned to limit my presumptions about a person's standing in the sight of God, for it is between them and Jesus.
 Whether they attend church or not, whether they are a fine person, or badly flawed, their standing before God is their business, and theirs alone.
-So, my answer to the son was quite straightforward: "I make no presumptions about a person's spiritual life.
-If they have made their peace with God then they are at peace with God."
+So, my answer to the son was quite straightforward: "If your dad has made his peace with God, then he is at peace with God."
 Yet, the question remains, "What makes for a good Christian?"

 Of course, the question is loaded by the word "good".
 It's a bit like the description of a person's career in the terms of: "He has had a very successful career."
 What is "success"?
 I suspect that success in our eyes is quite different to success in Jesus' eyes.
 As for "good", I am happily able to quote Jesus' words, "no one is good except God alone."

 So what about the "good Christian", or should we say the "true believer"?
 Our passage for study serves as one of those crucial turning points in the gospel.
 By itself it seems little more than another story authenticating the messiahship of Jesus.
 Yet, it serves a quite different purpose.
-In concluding the central section of the gospel and pointing toward Jesus' passion, it unlocks the secret of membership in the kingdom of God.
+In concluding the central section of the gospel and pointing toward Jesus' passion, it unlocks the secret to membership in the kingdom of God.

-The secret entrance to the kingdom of God had certainly eluded the religious leaders of Israel.
-It eluded the disciples who doubted their power to heal in the name of Jesus and who sought greatness through status.
+Entrance into the kingdom of God had certainly eluded the religious leaders of Israel.
+It was still eluding the disciples who doubted their power to heal in the name of Jesus and who sought greatness through status.
 Yet, a blind man unlocked the secret.
-The blessings of the kingdom are for those who, in faith, persistent faith, cry out to God for mercy.
+The blessings of the kingdom are for those who, in faith, persistent faith, cry out to God for mercy and who, having found that mercy in Christ, follow on to Calvary.

 Discussion